mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 ## Classic Machine Learning Wrap-up

-I have already admitted my personal biases in favor of deep learning over simpler machine learning and I proved that by using perhaps only 1% of the functionality of scikit-learn in this chapter.
+I have already admitted my personal biases in favor of deep learning over simpler machine learning and I proved that by using perhaps only 1% of the functionality of Scikit-learn in this chapter.